mevorah/The2018SeattleLoftsAlbumsofTheYearList/README.md

 5. ***Not Great*** - Some songs are listenable, but overall just a chore to listen to
 6. ***Awful / The Worst*** - Little is redeeming, a pretty rough listening experience

+## 5/15 The Three E.P's - The Beta Band
+* 1st Listen:

 ## 5/14 Check Your Head - Beastie Boys
 * 1st Listen: Not great/ ok